pmFoysal/pmfoysal/README.md

 <br>

-Experienced Web Development Specialist with a demonstrated history of working in the computer software industry.
+## **About Me:**

+Hi, I am a Bengali based Web Developer & Designer.
+Currently I am focusing on Full Stack & MERN Stack Development.
+I have completed 12 years of education based on educational rules of Bangladesh.
+Last 1.5 years I have learned many Languages, Tools & Technologies like HTML, CSS, JavaScript, ReactJS, GitHub, Netlify, Visual Studio Code etc. I have completed 45+ projects with HTML, CSS, SCSS, Bootstrap, JavaScript & ReactJS.
+I have 01+ years of Coding Experience with Bug Fixing.
+I have few knowledge about Java, Android Studio, NodeJS, ExpressJs, ReduxJS, APIs, NPM & YARN.
+I am an experienced Web Development Specialist with a demonstrated history of working in the Computer Software Industry.

 **Skilled in:** <br>
 01# HTML <br>